projectcalico/calico/master/security/service-accounts.md

 ---
 title: Use service accounts in policy
-description: Use Kubernetes service accounts in policy rules to validate cryptographic identities and/or manage RBAC controlled high-priority rules across teams.
+description: Use Kubernetes service accounts in policies to validate cryptographic identities and/or manage RBAC controlled high-priority rules across teams.
 ---

 ### Big picture